xancara/SMRequests-SelfService/README.md

 # Attribution

-Base code from Easy, Code Is system for a starting point
+Base code from Easy, Code Is system for a starting point for login and account management
 Link: https://github.com/jstolpe/easycodeis

 Used for SMRequests Streamer Tools